watsonx.ai for SOAR Analysts

 Function - watsonx.ai Text Generation

-Perform Text Generation against watsonx.ai.
+Perform Text Generation using watsonx.ai.
 Can replace ‘{}’ in prompts with comma-separated strings in fn_watsonx_analyst_arguments.

 Inputs: